AlMonkman/reading-notes/README.md

 # Intoduction
 Hello!
 Welcome to my first Github repository.
 My name is Alan Monkman, I am currently 26 years old and live just North of Seattle Washington.
 I previously worked for USPS but decided it was time to get into a career path that i would truly enjoy.
-I've created this website so I can easily bounce between all the notes that I am taking in class 102 at Code Fellows.
+I've created this website so I can easily bounce between all the notes that I am taking in course 102 and 201 at Code Fellows.
 Click on any of the links below to go to that page of notes.
 Enjoy!

 # Table Of Contents

 ---

+## Course 102
 1. [Growth Mindset/Intro to Markdown](GrowthMindset.md)
 2. [Reading:01-Basic Markdown Syntax, Markdown on Github ](LearningMarkdown.md)
 3. [Reading:02-The Coders Computer](Thecoderscomputer.md)